Ever look around church and feel like you must be the only one who’s not getting as much from God as you want?

 Consider a bride-to-be who can’t wait to come together sexually with the man she loves.
 She wants him and she wants to be wanted by him.
 (Sound anything like how you feel about God?)

-Tired of waiting on God for a husband
+waiting on God for a husband

 What are her choices in how to deal with her desires?